 Residents are concerned that new developments might increase flooding risks on neighboring properties.

-The district is moving water shares to the golf course to make sure it stays in good shape.
-This helps keep the course playable for everyone who uses it.
+The district is looking at moving water shares to the golf course to ensure it stays green, while keeping a portion at the Scofield property for future use.

 In an attempt to assist an already taxed drinking water infrastructure, Sen. John Curtis (R-UT) and Sen. Jacky Rosen (D-NV) have introduced legislation to extend and expand the Environmental Protection Agency\'s Midsize and Large Drinking Water Infrastructure Resilience and Sustainability Program.